 More Likely Than Not: The Standard in Civil Cases

 Conceivably, a jury might believe that the defendant hurt the plaintiff, the accident was the defendant’s fault, and all the alleged damages the plaintiff has claimed are accurate.
 Alternatively, the jury may believe the plaintiff’s case is a joke.
-But at the end of the day, the jury may not completely believe either parties’ arguments or evidence.
+Or, at the end of the day, the jury may not completely believe either parties’ arguments or evidence, and deliver a verdict that’s somewhat equivocal.
 That’s actually quite common.

-After all, there are two sides to every story and if a case makes it all the way to trial, then both sides are reasonably confident in their version of the events.
-At this more likely of occurrences, the jury then has to decide who’s more likely right.
+After all, there are two sides to every story, and if a case makes it all the way to trial, then both sides likely have some reason to be confident that their version of events is at least plausible.
+Assuming, as is likely, that neither side’s account is clearly baseless, the jury then has to decide who’s story is more likely to be correct.

-In this article, we’ll talk about what benchmark the jury must use to decide if the plaintiff wins or loses at trial.
+In this article, we’ll talk about what benchmark the jury must use to decide whether the plaintiff wins or loses at trial.

 Questions Answered on This Page:

-- What is “preponderance of the evidence” in a personal injury case?
+- What is the preponderance of the evidence standard in a personal injury case?

-- How does the plaintiff’s burden of proof relate to preponderance of the evidence?
+- How does the plaintiff’s burden of proof relate to the preponderance of the evidence standard?

 The plaintiff must put on more credible evidence than the defendant

 The burden is on the plaintiff to prove his case.
 He can’t simply allege the defendant did something bad and force the defendant to prove he’s not at fault.
-Think about it this way: he filed the lawsuit and asked the court to assemble a jury, he should have to justify why he was right to do so.
-This may seem unfair to make an injured person go through even more difficulty to win his case, but the law is the law.
+Think about it this way: he filed the lawsuit and asked the court to assemble a jury, and therefore he should have to demonstrate why he was right to do so.
+It may seem unfair to make an injured person go through even more difficulty to win his case, but that’s how the law works.

 But just how high is the plaintiff’s burden?
-The jury must decide if the plaintiff’s allegations are true “more likely than not.”
-Essentially, the jurors must be convinced that by 51 to 49 than the plaintiff is correct.
-This is obviously not very high.
+The jury must decide if the plaintiff’s allegations meet the legal standard of the preponderance of the evidence meaning that they are “more likely true than not.”
+Essentially, the jurors must be convinced that it’s at least 51% likely that the plaintiff’s allegations are correct.
+This is obviously not a terribly high bar, particularly in comparison to the far more demanding standard of criminal convictions, in which the prosecution must prove a defendant guilty beyond a reasonable doubt.

 Keep something in mind: jurors are supposed to listen to all the evidence before they come to any determination.
-That means that they have to try to suspend their judgment until both sides fully present their case.
+That means that they have to do their best to suspend their judgment until both sides fully present their case.
 Below are some scenarios of how juries are to decide civil cases:

 - In a car wreck case, the plaintiff claims on the stand that the defendant ran a red light and slammed into her.
 The defendant’s lawyer cross-examines her and gets her to admit that she has memory problems.
 The defendant takes the stand and claims that the light was green and he had the right of way.
-The plaintiff’s attorney cross-examines him and it’s revealed that the defendant has been convicted of tax fraud.
+The plaintiff’s attorney cross-examines him and it’s revealed that the defendant has been convicted of traffic offenses in the past.
 The jury must decide whom they believe.
-If they can’t believe either of them (thereby making the evidence 50-50), the plaintiff’s claim fails because she hasn’t met her burden.
+If they feel that neither witness is credible (thereby making the evidence 50-50), the plaintiff’s claim must be rejected, because she hasn’t met her burden.

 - A woman was killed when her car collided with an 18-wheeler in a truck accident.
-The 18-wheeler driver survives but adamantly claims that the accident was the other driver’s fault.
-Even though the other driver is now dead and cannot give her version of events, her family’s attorney could still offer various forms of evidence (like a reconstruction expert’s testimony) to convince the jury that, more likely than not, it’s the truck driver’s fault.
+The 18-wheeler driver survives, but adamantly claims that the accident was the other driver’s fault.
+Even though the other driver is now dead and cannot give her version of events, her family’s attorney could still offer various forms of evidence (like a expert accident reconstructionist’s testimony) to convince the jury that the accident was more likely than not to have been the truck driver’s fault.

-The bottom line is that the plaintiff must reach the 51-49 threshold in the jury’s mind, or he or she fails.Not a Moment to Waste The importance of a prompt investigation...Read More >
+The bottom line is that the plaintiff must reach the 51-49 threshold in the jury’s mind, or their claims fail.Not a Moment to Waste The importance of a prompt investigation...Read More >

 Call Grossman Law Offices: